 A Flood Warning is issued by the Bureau of Meteorology when flooding is expected to occur or is happening.
 Flood Warnings provide a predicted flood level and time at which a river will reach that level.
 Flood Warnings are issued in relation to flood gauges which are situated at a certain point on a river.
 Flood Warnings may contain observed, peak or predicted river heights.

-SES Flood Bulletins provide information on likely flood consequences and what actions are required to protect yourself and your property.
+NSW SES Warning Products outlined above provide information on likely flood consequences and what actions are required to protect yourself and your property.

 Interpreting Flood Levels

 Flooding which causes inconvenience such as closing of minor roads and the submergence of low-level bridges.
 The lower limit of this class of flooding is the initial flood level at which landholders and/or townspeople begin to be affected in a significant manner that requires the issuing of a public flood warning by the Australian Government Bureau of Meteorology.